jguillod/imed-javascript-finite-state-machine/README.md

 	npm install @imed.ch/javascript-finite-state-machine --save

-This installation process will install the `imed-javascript-finite-state-machine` module and&nbsp;:
+This installation process will install the finite state machine module and&nbsp;:

 - create a `build/` directory with library minification;
 - create a `docs/` directory;